evaera/RoVer/README.md

 To create a role for all members who are either in the DevForum, have OBC, or is in group 372372 as an owner:

 `!BindRank DevForumOrOBC DevForum OBC 372372:255`

+## Ranks in nicknames

+If you want users' group ranks to appear in their nickname, like "[PVT] evaera", follow these steps:

+- Ensure the RANK is present somewhere in the nickname format: `!NickanmeFormat %RANK% %USERNAME%`
+- Configure the group id to be used for the ranks: `!NicknameGroup 372372`
+- RoVer will automatically pick up on rank labels, so if the group rank is named "[PVT] Private", RoVer will only use the "[PVT]" for the nickname.
+If there is no label in the rank name, then RoVer will use the entire rank name instead.

 # Self-hosting instructions